macleodsawyer/macleodsawyer/_posts/2015-05-16-view-everything-as-optional.md

   Think of everything as optional.
 </h1>

-Think of every time you have ever had to answer something, every time someone has told you something is final, that it can&#8217;t be fixed, that it just &#8220;isn&#8217;t possible&#8221;, or that you&#8217;re &#8220;getting ahead of yourself&#8221;.
+Think of every time you have ever had to answer something, every time someone has told you something is final or that it can&#8217;t be fixed, that it just &#8220;isn&#8217;t possible&#8221;, or that you&#8217;re &#8220;getting ahead of yourself&#8221;.

 Take what they say under consideration, but realize nothing is final when making decisions, realize that everything around you is completely optional.